jeffcmwang/apostolicchinese.com/README.md

 Need to:

 - add a link to the main YouTube page
-- link to each YouTube playlist as a course
+- DONE - link to each YouTube playlist as a course
 - make each item Chinese with English subtitiles similar to the top part
 - update the logo